 How often can I make an appointment?

 You may make three reading, three writing and unlimited speech appointments per week.
-Special needs students can schedule one hour appointments.
-You can make a weekly standing appointment, too; however, if you don't show up for these sessions, your standing appointment will be cancelled.
+Students with Blue Cards may schedule four reading, four writing, and unlimited speech appointments per week.
+You can make a weekly standing appointment, too; however, if you don't show up for two sessions, your standing appointment will be canceled.

 Student Resource Center (SRC), Room 2102, (630) 942-3941